List of West Virginia state parks: History

 The Legislature established the West Virginia Conservation Commission Division of State Parks in 1933 to manage the state's growing park system, and to leverage the resources and expertise of the National Park Service (NPS), Civilian Conservation Corps (CCC), Works Progress Administration (WPA), and other New Deal-era programs for further park development.
 By 1945, the Division of State Parks had expanded to 13 state parks with the addition of its first USACE reservoir park at Tygart Lake.
 Because African Americans were denied access to West Virginia's state parks and forests, the Division of State Parks created the only state park on the basis of racial segregation, Booker T. Washington State Park, in 1949.
 African Americans were restricted from the remainder of the state park and forest systems until the park and forest systems' integration following the Brown v.
 Board of Education decision by the United States Supreme Court in May 1954.

 By 1950, the Division of State Parks was operating 16 state parks totaling 35973 acres and by 1954, the state had expanded to 20 state parks totaling 40355 acres.
 That year, the NPS noted that West Virginia had made "large percentage gains" in adding refreshments facilities to its park system, which totaled 11.
 Revenue bonds allowed the park system to expand and upgrade recreational facilities and lodging throughout the 1950s, and by 1960, the Division of State Parks was operating 24 state parks consisting of 40987 acres.
 During the 1960s, the Economic Development Administration (EDA) federal loan program allowed the state to add three new parks to its system: Canaan Valley Resort, Pipestem Resort, and Twin Falls Resort.
 Visitors to West Virginia state parks and forests totaled 4.3 million by 1968 and almost 5 million in 1971.
 Following the Legislature's passing of the Economic Development Act of 1985, the West Virginia Division of Parks and Recreation was transferred from the West Virginia Conservation Commission to the West Virginia Department of Commerce, where it remains today.
-The most recent additions to the West Virginia state park system, Stonewall Jackson Lake and North Bend Rail Trail, were added in 1990 and 1991, respectively.
+The most recent additions to the West Virginia state park system, Elk River Trail and Summersville Lake, were added in 2019 and 2023, respectively.